Isotropy statistics of CMB hot and cold spots: Summary and conclusion

 \item[(iii)] No specific signature of girdling or clustering is observed for hot or cold spots, except with freqQ for which some ring structure exists with and without the NGCS.

 \end{enumerate}

-Thus, with the analysis of partial sky versions (using galactic masks) of the nine maps very low $\zeta^{(c)}$ is found to be robustly anomalous for most of the nine maps.
-The exceptions are SMICA and freq100 with the $KQ75$ mask and freq100 with the $U73$ mask.
-These results can be seen in figure \ref{p1combo} and table \ref{tcombo}.
-The results are robust despite the use of two different masks (KQ75 and U73), data from different instruments (WMAP and Planck’s HFI and LFI) and at various frequencies, and masking of the NGCS.
-Even if SMICA and freq100 do not have significantly low values of $\zeta^{(c)}$ for some masks, we see that those are still close to being unlikely at $> 91\%$ C.L.
+Thus, with the analysis of partial sky outside galactic masks, very low $\zeta^{(c)}$ is found to be anomalous for most of the nine maps.
+This result is robust despite the use of two different masks (KQ75 and U73), data from different instruments (WMAP and Planck’s HFI and LFI) and at various frequencies, and masking of the NGCS.
+Exceptions to such robustness are SMICA and freq100 with the $KQ75$ mask and freq100 with the $U73$ mask.
+However the low values of $\zeta^{(c)}$ for these two maps are still close to being unlikely at $> 91\%$ C.L.

-We see that the absence of the NGCS very slightly enhances the significance of low $\zeta^{(c)}$ (for the $KQ75$ mask) as inferred from table \ref{tcombo}.
-Strength of non-uniformity for hot spots, $\zeta^{(h)}$ was seen to be robustly low for four different cleaning methods (COMM, NILC, SMICA, and WMAP’s ILC) for the full sky analysis and the masking of the NGCS (figure \ref{pval1}).
-Whereas, for the partial sky analysis with galactic masks, we find that the low values of $\zeta^{(h)}$ are no longer significantly unexpected after the application of those masks.
-This could mean that some galactic foreground residual common to all the four cleaned CMB maps is causative of the unusually low $\zeta^{(h)}$ when no galactic masks are used.
-Irrespective of the actual nature of origin of this signal, a washout of this is probable due to masking of the galactic region.
+The strength of non-uniformity for hot spots ($\zeta^{(h)}$) is seen to be robustly low for all the cleaned maps (COMM, NILC, SMICA, and WMAP’s ILC) on the full sky and on the partial sky outside the NGCS mask.
+As for the partial sky analysis with galactic masks, we find that the low values of $\zeta^{(h)}$ are no longer significantly unexpected.
+This could mean that some galactic foreground residual common to all the four cleaned CMB maps is causative of the unusually low $\zeta^{(h)}$ when the galactic region is included for the analysis.
+Irrespective of its actual nature of origin, a washout of this signal is probable due to masking of the galactic region.

-Nonetheless, the use of galactic masks may not completely rule out any unknown foreground residuals or other systematic errors creeping in from the unmasked region of the sky.
-However, the simultaneous application of masks to pure CMB simulations and observed CMB maps rules out a cut-sky effect as a causative agent of the anomalies observed.
+The use of galactic masks may not completely rule out any unknown foreground residuals or other systematic errors creeping in from the unmasked region of the sky.
+However, the simultaneous application of masks to both pure and observed CMB maps rules out a cut-sky effect as a causative agent of the anomalies observed.

+The average peak values of hot spots and cold spots and the CMB temperature variance are known to be anomalously low.
+Since we consider peak values for studying non-uniformity of spots, therefore the signal of low strength of non-uniformity may be related with the low CMB temperature variance.
+The low variance anomaly is seen to vanish when the quadrupole and octupole are removed.
+Hence we perform our analysis again after using a cosine filter which excludes the quadrupole and octupole.
+A robust disappearance of the signal occurs across all cleaned maps, indicating that the low variance anomaly and the unusually weak non-uniformity of spots are potentially related.
+The robustness is lost on the partial sky outside galactic masks only for freqQ and freqV maps, which strongly suggests that some foreground residuals in these two maps contribute to the signal.